MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/organization-administration/configure-workflow-properties.md

 3. Click **Add condition**.
 4. Enter a condition.
 5. Enter any additional conditions that are required.
-6. Run through the workflow with some target records to verfiy that the condition correctly includes and excludes records.
+6. Run through the workflow with some target records to verify that the condition correctly includes and excludes records.

 ## Specify when notifications are sent